sphinx-gallery/sphinx-gallery/doc/advanced.rst

 3. ``gallery_conf`` - dictionary containing the configuration of Sphinx-Gallery,
    set under ``sphinx_gallery_conf`` in ``doc/conf.py`` (:ref:`configuration`).

-It should return a string containing the rST for embedding this figure in the documentation.
+It should return a string containing the reST for embedding this figure in the documentation.
 See :func:`~sphinx_gallery.scrapers.matplotlib_scraper` for an example of a scraper function (click on 'source' below the function name to see the source code).
-The :func:`~sphinx_gallery.scrapers.matplotlib_scraper` uses the helper function :func:`sphinx_gallery.scrapers.figure_rst` to help generate rST (see below).
+The :func:`~sphinx_gallery.scrapers.matplotlib_scraper` uses the helper function :func:`sphinx_gallery.scrapers.figure_rst` to help generate reST (see below).

 This function will be called once for each code block of your examples.
 Sphinx-Gallery will take care of scaling images for the gallery